AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ## General guidelines {#completing-the-migration}

-To ensure a smooth and successful migration to AEM as a Cloud Service, you should consider executing the following steps:
+To ensure a smooth and successful migration to AEM as a Cloud Service, you should consider the following steps:

-* Schedule code and content freeze period
+* Schedule a code and content freeze period
-* Perform final content top-up
+* Perform the final content top-up
 * Complete testing iterations
 * Run performance and security tests
 * Cut-Over